-CRESSON SCHOLAR IN SCULPTURE 1937 CRESSON SCHOLAR IN SCULPTURE 1938 Attendance upon the classes on Understanding of Art and Composition is not compulsory but students are particularly urged to attend all through their Academy experience.
+Attendance upon the classes on Understanding of Art and Composition is not compulsory but students are particularly urged to attend all through their Academy experience.
 Composition studies and finished work will be registered according to posted regulations.

 Perspective drawing is a two-term (one-winter) course and is compulsory of satisfactory completion before any student may compete for a Cresson Traveling Scholarship, or receive the award of a Collaborative Scholarship, and also upon all students taking the Coordinated Course with the University of Pennsylvania.

 Every student is urged to get credit for this course in his first or second year.
 Anatomy lectures are not compulsory but every student is advised to attend regularly for at least two terms (one winter).

 PROMOTION.
-Application for promotion from the First Antique Cast Drawing section to the Second Antique Cast Drawing section and subsequently into Painting or Illustration may be made at any stated monthly meeting of the Faculty.
+Application for promotion from the First Antique Cast Drawing section to the Second Antique Cast Drawing section and subsequently into Painting or Illustration may be made at any stated meeting of the Faculty.
 A group of Drawings or Paintings, one each from all branches of classes attended, is placed for judgment with the application.
-Each work submitted must have the approval of the Instructor of the class in which it was made.
+Each work submitted must have the approval of the Instructor of the class in which it is made.
 If the Faculty finds the group of insufficient merit to warrant promotion the student may submit another group to the Faculty at any subsequent meeting.
 Admission to the Advanced Head and Advanced Life Painting classes is also by action of the Faculty upon the submission of one head or life painting (respectively) accompanied by a line drawing made from the life model as posed in the class.
 The work submitted needs no approval.
+If the model was made to the class of the work submitted needs no approval.